Propane Autogas Helping Ease Back-to-School Challenges This Fall - School Transportation News

 With propane autogas, there is a reduction in emissions over the lifecycle of the energy used in the vehicle without increasing cost or losing efficiency.
 And new engine technology is making it comparable to electric school buses when you compare the entire source-to-site emissions.

-This is profoundly important because NOx emissions are a known trigger for issues like asthma, bronchitis, and other respiratory problems students may be facing.
-Lowering these emissions is not only beneficial for them, but it’s also significant to the health of drivers, too.
+This is profoundly important because NOx emissions are a known trigger for issues like asthma, bronchitis, and other respiratory problems student riders may be facing.
+Lowering these emissions is not only beneficial for them, but it’s also significant to the health of school bus drivers, too.

 Operational Benefits